 B. If we agree to shoot together, don't flake or back out later.
 Unless you have an emergency, don't wait until the last minute (the day/night before, an hour or two before we're supposed to shoot, etc) to let me know we're not shooting due to: Cancellations, the need to reschedule, time changes, availability changes, scheduling conflicts, location changes, "new portfolio direction," now wanting pay for our previously agreed TF shoot, "you booked a paying job" on the day we're supposed to shoot together, you "forgot what day it was" the day we we're supposed to shoot together, no longer interested in shooting together, personal/family drama, etc. I do alot over the course of a day (ditto FAQ #8), and I could've done something else (worked and made money, studied, done another shoot, or just rested with my busy life) instead of had my time wasted.
 Don't "forget" to follow through with me, even if we're still discussing potentially shooting together via MM messages, text, or email.
 Again I don't care that it's a TF shoot.
 No or lack of communication in either case is very disrespectful, unprofessional, unacceptable, and a waste of time.
 Do you like when people do that to you?

 C. Unless I submit to a casting at a specific date and time (don't wait until the last minute to let me know I was selected), I cannot work on specific days and times, on short notice, or at the last minute.
 Aside from college (ditto FAQ #8), I freelance with multiple event companies (brand ambassador, catering, and staffing-if you're looking to hire) to pay my bills.
 My education comes first, and until modeling and acting can actually pay my bills, my jobs take priority (unless it’s a compensated gig).
-I live on my own (rent and everything else ain't cheap in NYC) and support myself.
+I live on my own (rent and everything else ain't cheap in NYC) and support myself financially (no family/friends are helping me out like that).
 My availability changes week to week, because of the kind of work that I do.
 You must plan a week in advance with me for any shoot or project.
 Weekends are preferred for shooting, though I'm flexible and can shoot during the week after class.
 If we agree to shoot together at a particular day/time or if I submit to a casting for a particular day/time, and you need to reschedule/cancel, (if you still want to shoot together) we must work with both our availabilities to set a new shoot date ASAP (not months, weeks, or year(s) later or "you'll let me know").
 I'd do the same if I needed to reschedule/cancel.

 D. I do NOT book via phone.
 I'm either in class (ditto FAQ 8), working, or on the go.
 Please contact me via text/whatsapp or email ONLY.
 There is no way I'd remember everything talked about if I talked to everyone on the phone each day.
 I need a solid record of what's been said for reference or if any issues arise.
 I'm always on my phone (except when I'm working, taking a test, or shooting) and respond very quickly to both.
 I'm sorry if you're a phone person, but most bookings are handled over email and texts/whatsapp these days anyway.
 It's also really not necessary in my case, I pretty much answer and address every question and concern you'd ask/have in the FAQS and here.